JoaoLopesF/RemoteDebug/README.md

 ![remotedebugapp](extras/readme_media/remotedebugapp.png)

-## A library to remotely debug over a WiFi connection
+## A library to remotely debug over a WiFi connection by telnet or web browser

 ### RemoteDebug setup a TCP/IP server, that you connect to debugging, as an alternative to the serial connection